 - 2011: Shankari Patel

 Since the year 2003, the recipient of the Minority Fellowship has been honored by the members of the Committee with a luncheon at the annual meetings.
-These luncheons have been financed by the members of the Committee or the departments to which the members have been affiliated.
 Recipients of honorable mentions have also been invited to these luncheons.

 Since the creation of the fellowship, members of the Committee have maintained discussions on the Minority Dissertation Fellowship including eligibility and ways to increase the number of applicants.
 In 2005, members of the Committee conversed about applying for further funding to create a new fellowship for community college students and to increase the endowment of the current Minority Dissertation Fellowship by applying to corporate sponsorship and reaching non-traditional potential funding agencies or sponsors.
 The Committee is also interested in meeting with the Director of Development to discuss strategies to achieve this goal.